edsonarios/codemapIA/front/README.md

 * Added tooltip complete path ✅
 * Use DB for datas ✅
 * With dedicated back, now support astro project ✅
-* Login for users (Github, google) Oauth, unlimited analyze repositories
+* Login for users (Github, google, credentials) Oauth ✅
-* If User not login, just allow analyze 1 repository
+* Restrict scanned repositoriesRe, limit 5 repositories by user
+* If a repository does not belong to a user, it will be deleted at the end of the day
 * Animation panelInformation
 * Home Page, show analyzed repositories as cards
 * Different colors by folders to nodes
 * Icons by folder
+* Show a error message in the UI indicate that the data is not found

 ### Optional
 * Logged in users have 20 free requests to the AI